ydataai/ydata-profiling/README.md

   Do you like this project?
 Show us your love and <a href="https://engage.ydata.ai">give feedback!</a>
 </p>

-`pandas-profiling` primary goal is to provide a one-line Exploratory Data Analysis (EDA) experience in a consistent and fast solution.
-Like pandas `df.describe()` function, that is so handy, pandas-profiling delivers an extended analysis of a DataFrame while alllowing the data analysis to be exported in different formats such as **html** and **json**.
+`ydata-profiling` primary goal is to provide a one-line Exploratory Data Analysis (EDA) experience in a consistent and fast solution.
+Like pandas `df.describe()` function, that is so handy, ydata-profiling delivers an extended analysis of a DataFrame while allowing the data analysis to be exported in different formats such as **html** and **json**.

 The package outputs a simple and digested analysis of a dataset, including **time-series** and **text**.

+### 🎊 New year new face, more functionalities!
+> - Want to scale?
+Check the latest release with ⭐ [Spark support]()!
+> - Looking for how you can do an EDA for Time-Series 🕛 ?
+Check [this blogpost](https://towardsdatascience.com/how-to-do-an-eda-for-time-series-cbb92b3b1913).
+> - You want to compare 2 datasets and get a report?
+Check [this blogpost](https://medium.com/towards-artificial-intelligence/how-to-compare-2-dataset-with-pandas-profiling-2ae3a9d7695e)

-### Key features
+## Key features
 - **Type inference**: automatic detection of columns' data types (*Categorical*, *Numerical*, *Date*, etc.)
 - **Warnings**: A summary of the problems/challenges in the data that you might need to work on (*missing data*, *inaccuracies*, *skewness*, etc.)
 - **Univariate analysis**: including descriptive statistics (mean, median, mode, etc) and informative visualizations such as distribution histograms